-OpenThread is a IP stack running on the 802.15.4 MAC layer which features mesh network and low power consumption.
+OpenThread is an IP stack running on the 802.15.4 MAC layer which features mesh network and low power consumption.

 OpenThread can run under the following modes on Espressif chips:

-The full OpenThread stack and the application layer runs on the same chip.
-This mode is available on chips with 15.4 radio such as ESP32-H4.
+The full OpenThread stack and the application layer run on the same chip.
+This mode is available on chips with 15.4 radio such as ESP32-H2 and ESP32-C6.

 Radio Co-Processor (RCP)

-The chip will be connected to another host running the OpenThread IP stack.
-It will send and received 15.4 packets on behalf of the host.
-This mode is available on chips with 15.4 radio such as ESP32-H4.
+The chip is connected to another host running the OpenThread IP stack.
+It sends and receives 15.4 packets on behalf of the host.
+This mode is available on chips with 15.4 radio such as ESP32-H2 and ESP32-C6.
 The underlying transport between the chip and the host can be SPI or UART.
-For sake of latency, we recommend to use SPI as the underlying transport.
+For the sake of latency, we recommend using SPI as the underlying transport.

-For chips without 15.4 radio, it can be connected to an RCP and run OpenThread under host mode.
-This mode enables OpenThread on Wi-Fi chips such as ESP32, ESP32-S2, ESP32-S3 and ESP32-C3.
+For chips without a 15.4 radio, it can be connected to an RCP and run OpenThread under host mode.
+This mode enables OpenThread on Wi-Fi chips such as ESP32, ESP32-S2, ESP32-S3, and ESP32-C3.
 The following diagram shows how devices work under different modes:

-The OpenThread openthread/ot_cli example will be a good place to start at.
+The OpenThread openthread/ot_cli example is a good place to start at.
 It demonstrates basic OpenThread initialization and simple socket-based server and client.

 nvs_flash_init()to initialize the NVS where the Thread network data is stored.